HexHive/retrowrite/README.md

   -k, --kernel    Instrument a kernel module
-  --kcov          Instrument the kernel module with kcov -c, --cache     Save/load register analysis cache (only used with --asan) --ignorepie     Ignore position-independent-executable check (use with
+  --kcov          Instrument the kernel module with kcov -c, --cache     Save/load register analysis cache (only used with --asan) --ignore-no-pie     Ignore position-independent-executable check (use with
                   caution)

 ```